AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

     impl Debug for Vec<i32> {}

+.. container:: latex_environment tiny

-  :color-red:`error[E0117]: only traits defined in the current crate can be implemented for types defined outside of the crate`
+  :error:`error[E0117]: only traits defined in the current crate can be implemented for types defined outside of the crate`

 -------------------------
 Limitations on Deriving